 BERESFORD - The city of Beresford received a 4.5 percent, 10-year loan in the amount of \$1,150,000 to improve sanitary sewer and storm sewer lines in conjunction with a South Dakota Department of Transportation street reconstruction project.
-Beresford was awarded its second loan to replace an aging sanitary sewer lines on portions of Second Street, Fifth Street, and Eleventh Street.
+Beresford was awarded its second loan to replace aging sanitary sewer lines on portions of Second Street, Fifth Street, and Eleventh Street.
 The loan was for \$789,790 at 3.25 percent for 30 years.
 The city received its third loan - \$605,000 at 3.25 percent for 30 years - to replace sewer in conjunction with a South Dakota Department of Transportation Highway 46 reconstruction project.
+Beresford received its fourth loan to make improvements to the wastewater collection system to address infiltration and inflow and construct a Submerged Attached Growth Reactor and disinfection system.
+The loan was for \$9,258,653 at 2.125 percent for 30 years and included \$134,653 of principal forgiveness.

-BISON - Bison received its first State Revolving Fund loan to install a storm water collection system and a construct a bio-retention pond to manage storm water flows.
+BISON - Bison received its first State Revolving Fund loan to install a storm water collection system and construct a bio-retention pond to manage storm water flows.
 The loan was in the amount of \$504,000 at 3 percent for 20 years.
 Bison received its second loan to reline portions of the collection system and make improvements to the berms at the wastewater treatment facility.
 The loan was for \$419,00 at 3.25 percent for 30 years.
+The loan was rescinded by the board.